The comprehensive guide to pricing digital products and profiting

 Selling on Amazon may seem like the most straightforward option, but may not be the most profitable considering Amazon’s royalty fees .

 Selling ebooks on your website can be the more affordable option, but you’ll still need to minimally buy a domain name and website builder for that.

 You can design a beautiful yet functional website with a product page in minutes without ever having to touch a line of code.
-Try it yourself for free today.
+Sign up to create your free website with Podia .

 As for taxes, we aren’t just talking about paying income tax; your country, state, or city may also require you to collect sales tax on whatever downloads you sell plus pay use tax on items you purchased to produce your digital download.